Blobfolio/blob-image/README.md

 wget -O /usr/bin/blob-image https://raw.githubusercontent.com/Blobfolio/blob-image/master/blob-image && chmod +x /usr/bin/blob-image
 ```

-Alternatively, `.deb` binaries are available via Blobfolio's APT repository for Debian Stretch and Ubuntu Zesty.
+Alternatively, `.deb` binaries are available via Blobfolio's APT repository for Debian Stretch and Ubuntu Artful.
 (Other Debian-based distributions may also work, but aren't officially supported.)

 Installing blob-image this way will also install each of the different compression tools, so you probably want to do this.